ian-shum-sp/P_01_Pixel_TopDown_RPG/Documents/Dialogs.md

 Once you go through the door, the game will be automatically saved for the first time and your adventure begins!
 I will see you around!
 Good luck adventurer!

-ARMORER
+DUNGEON ARMORER (Alchemist)
 Welcome!
-What is your pick for today?
+Looking for some bleeding resistance armor today?

-WEAPONSMITH
+ENCHANTED FOREST ARMORER (Townsfolk Female)
 Welcome!
-What is your pick for today?
+Looking for some knockback resistance armor today?

-POTION_BREWER
+FANTASY ARMORER (Mage)
 Welcome!
+Looking for some element resistance armor today?

+DUNGEON WEAPONSMITH (Blacksmith)
+Welcome!
+Looking for some bleeding weapon today?

+ENCHANTED FOREST WEAPONSMITH (Ranger)
+Welcome!
+Looking for some knockback weapon today?

+FANTASY WEAPONSMITH (Elven Knight)
-What is your pick for today?
+Welcome!
+Looking for some element weapon today?

+DUNGEON POTION BREWER (Merchant)
+Welcome!
+Looking for some bleeding resistance potion today?

+ENCHANTED FOREST POTION BREWER (Magic Shopkeeper) Welcome!
+Looking for some knockback resistance potion today?

+FANTASY POTION BREWER (Wizard Female)
+Welcome!
+Looking for some element resistance potion today?

 SIGN
 Move to the next room when you are ready!